 The end of your 1st trimester is well and truly in sight.
-There’s no going back now and at 11 weeks pregnant, you are almost a third of your way through your entire pregnancy.
+At 11 weeks pregnant, you are almost a third of your way through your entire pregnancy.
 If this is your first time it will all be new and exciting.
 But even if you’ve had other children, each pregnancy is a little different and brings its own challenges.

 It is normal for mothers of consecutive children to compare their current pregnancies with past ones and to use their symptoms as a basis for guessing the sex of their unborn baby.
-Unless you choose to find out your baby’s sex on ultrasound, you will just have to wait to find out if your suspicions were right.
+Unless you choose to find out your baby’s sex on ultrasound, you will have to wait to find out if your suspicions were right.
 Statistically, there is a slightly higher chance of you carrying a boy than a girl.
-Your partner will have determined the sex of your baby, not you, and this was done way back in your 3rd week.
+Your partner will have determined the sex of your baby, not you, and this was done way back, at the time of conception.

-You may be wondering how you could possibly love another child as much as your first one, but try not to worry.
+You may be wondering how you could possibly love another child as much as your first one.
+You may really agonise about having enough love to share between each of your children.
+But try not to worry.
 Nature has designed babies to help their parents fall in love with them and they are remarkably effective at doing just that.
-Mothers especially, can really agonise about having enough love to share between each of their children.
 Give yourself time to build a relationship with your new baby when it is born, and have a little faith in yourself.
 You won’t be disappointed.

 - Your hair which normally goes through a growing and shedding phase, may be progressing into a dormant period right now.
 This is one of the reasons why pregnant women often say their hair is thicker and more luxurious than usual.
 It’s just staying on your head, rather than ending up on your brush or going down the shower drain.